 If the --grm-sparse flag is not specified, --fastGWA will run a linear regression analysis that does not account for relatedness.

---fastGWA-mlm Perform an MLM-based genome-wide association analysis.
+--fastGWA-mlm To perform an MLM-based genome-wide association analysis.

---fastGWA-mlm-exact Perform an exact MLM-based association analysis without the GRAMMAR-GAMMA approximation.
+--fastGWA-mlm-exact To perform an exact MLM-based association analysis without the GRAMMAR-GAMMA approximation.

---fastGWA-lr Perform a linear regression-based association analysis.
+--fastGWA-lr To perform a linear regression-based association analysis.

---est-vg REML Specify the method used to estimate the genetic variance component (Vg).
+--est-vg REML To specify the method used to estimate the genetic variance component (Vg).
 The default value is "REML", which uses the fastGWA-REML method to estimate Vg.
 The alternative option is "HE", which uses Haseman-Elston regression to estimate Vg.

---h2-limit 1.6 Specify the upper limit of Vg / Vp (with Vg being the genetic variance and Vp being the phenotypic variance) used in fastGWA-REML for grid search.
+--h2-limit 1.6 To specify the upper limit of Vg / Vp (with Vg being the genetic variance and Vp being the phenotypic variance) used in fastGWA-REML for grid search.
 The default value is 1.6.

---save-fastGWA-mlm-residual Save fastGWA residuals in a text file (*.fastGWA.residual).
+--save-fastGWA-mlm-residual To save fastGWA residuals in a text file (*.fastGWA.residual).
 The residuals are V-1 y/gamma.
 The estimated gamma parameter will be saved in a text file (*.fastGWA.gamma).

 *.fastGWA.residual